CastAR: castAR

 The castAR glasses combine elements of augmented reality and virtual reality.
-After winning Educator's and Editor's Choice ribbons at the 2013 Bay Area Maker Faire, the castAR project was successfully crowdfunded via Kickstarter. castAR surpassed its funding goal two days after the project went live and raised over $1 million on a $400,000 goal. castAR creates hologram-like images unique to each user by sending an image from tiny projectors on the glasses into the user's surroundings using a technology that Technical Illusions called "Projected Reality".
+After winning Educator's and Editor's Choice ribbons at the 2013 Bay Area Maker Faire, the castAR project was successfully crowdfunded via Kickstarter. castAR surpassed its funding goal two days after the project went live, and raised over $1 million on a $400,000 goal. castAR creates transparent stereoscopic images unique to each user by sending an image from tiny projectors on the glasses into the user's surroundings using a technology that Technical Illusions called "Projected Reality".
 The image bounces off a retro-reflective surface back to the wearer's eyes. castAR can also be used for virtual reality purposes, using its VR clip-on.
 Before the time of the 2017 company shutdown all Kickstarter funds had been paid back to the original backers.
 Along with the repayment, a coupon for a free set of the production AR glasses was given to each backer.
 This happened at the time of the 2015 Playground Global investment.